s-cosseddu/vmdpipe/README.md

     vmd.printout=True       # default, VMD output will be printed on screen vmd.Vopen(text=False)   # default, open vmd

-Now you can send some command: vmdpipe will try to capture the return
+Now you can send some command, vmdpipe will try to capture the return
 value:

     molID=vmd.send_string('mol pdbload 1k4c')   # load a molecule and store molID